pyControl/docs/docs/user-guide/hardware.md

 ### Rotary encoder

 Class for acquiring data from a rotary encoder, used e.g. to measure the speed of a running wheel.
 The encoder must be an incremental rotary encoder that outputs a quadrature signal.
 The rotary encoder class can stream the position or velocity of the encoder to the computer at a specified sampling rate, and generate framework events when the position/velocity goes above/below a specified threshold.
-Currently the rotary encoder class expects the two lines carrying the quadrature signal to be connected to micropython pins 'X1' and 'X2' (Port 1 DIO_A and DIO_B on breakout board 1.2).
+Currently the rotary encoder class expects the two lines carrying the quadrature signal to be connected to Micropython pins 'X1' and 'X2' (Port 1 DIO_A and DIO_B on breakout board 1.2).

 The rotary encoder adaptor board connects an Avago HEDM-55xx series rotary encoder ([datasheet](https://docs.broadcom.com/docs/AV02-1046EN)) to a pyControl behaviour port.
 The rotary encoder adaptor must be plugged into port_1 on breakout board 1.2.